 One of the most appealing things about stamp collecting is that you can literally pick anything to base your collections around, you can collect only yellow stamps, stamps with chickens on or even just triangular stamps.
 Let your imagination run wild.

-We have found that most traditional collections break down one of three ways, either by monarch, country or rarity and value.
-With that in mind, we have gone into a little more detail on some of these areas of collecting, have a read and see if anything inspires you.
+Stanley Gibbons has found that most traditional collections break down one of three ways, either by monarch, country or rarity and value.
+With that in mind, we have gone into a little more detail on some of these areas below:

 Some stamps find their way into every collector's albums.
-Here are some items we consider iconic to the hobby, representing significant historical moments or new technological developments.
+Stanley Gibbons consider some items as iconic to the hobby of stamp collecting, representing significant historical moments or new technological developments.

 You could learn about a country's leadership, history, flora and fauna all through studying its stamp designs and representations.
 Some of the most popular items include Australia's Kangaroo stamps, the Whale and Penguin stamps from the Falkland Islands and the Desert Postman stamps of Sudan.